 The specific type of accident that leads to these injuries does not affect an injured victim’s right to file a lawsuit.
 Some of the most common types of accidents that lead to personal injury lawsuits are those that involve motor vehicles.
 Hurt victims may also pursue a personal injury claim for injuries they sustained in dog attacks, slip and fall accidents, worksite accidents, and assaults, among others.

-Regardless of the type of accident, injured victims in Myrtle Beach should contact a personal injury lawyer for help.
+Regardless of the type of accident, injured victims in Myrtle Beach should contact a bodily injury lawyer for help.
 Calculating a victim’s damages for both economic and noneconomic injuries is a complex process.
-A personal injury lawyer will independently verify the amount of damages a victim suffered, rather than just relying on underestimated insurance reports.
+A personal injury accident lawyer will independently verify the amount of damages a victim suffered, rather than just relying on underestimated insurance reports.

 With the help of a Myrtle Beach personal injury lawyer, accident victims can seek the financial compensation they need and deserve.